 She also had one with Fate during A's, until a later Sound Stage revealed that she kicked Fate's ass during most of their Lighthearted Rematches a few months after A's.
 In The Battle of Aces, Fate suggests that she lost eight out of ten of their sparring matches.

-Failure Knight: During FORCE chapter 20 Signum talks about the irrepressable remorse that comes with defeat when there are important things at stake.
-All while she apologizes to Tohma and Lily, twice, for being unable to save them from Cypha, showing that she indeed feel guilt about her failure.
+Failure Knight: During Force chapter 20 Signum talks about the irrepressable remorse that comes with defeat when there are important things at stake.
+All while she apologizes to Thoma and Lily, twice, for being unable to save them from Cypha, showing that she indeed feel guilt about her failure.

 Flaming Sword: Laevatein.
 Signum's Shiden Issen is her signature spell.